cncoulter/cncoulter.github.io/_posts/2021-06-25-Disability-Rights-Accessibility-Laws-Regionally.md

 #### EN 301 549

 EN 301 549 is also known as "Accessibility requirements suitable for public procurement of ICT products and services in Europe."
-EN 301 549 isn't a law; rather, it's a European standard for digital accessibility, focusing on public (government) procurement of products and services.
+EN 301 549 is a European standard for digital accessibility, focusing on public (government) procurement of products and services.
 Similar to the [Section 508](https://www.section508.gov/manage/laws-and-policies) technical standards in the US, EN 301 549 addresses a wide array of ICT, beyond just websites.
 For sections that do address web accessibility, EN 301 549 directly references WCAG 2.1 level AA.
 EN 301 549 has been updated a few times.
 I believe the most recent update was in 2019: [EN 301 549 V3.1.1](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.01.01_60/en_301549v030101p.pdf).

 For more on EN 301 549, I recommend the post "[What does European accessibility standard EN 301 549 mean for US organizations?](https://www.deque.com/blog/european-accessibility-standard-en-301-549/)" on Deque's blog.